V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 overhead Picture](../img/lr4/Top.png){: loading=lazy width="600"}

 Any existing table that is large enough is fine.
-You can use its surface directly, or a more popular option is to add a waste board of some sort that is replaceable as it gets used and cut into.
+You can use its surface directly, or a more popular option is to add a waste board of some sort on top that is replaceable as it gets used and cut into.

 Next option would be to build a basic table with any material that is easy to source for you.
 Accuracy is not super important, but the more square and flat you make it, the better.

 If you have a table saw, circular saw with a guide, or a CNC machine, a Torsion Box table is pretty easy to make and can lead to a very stable surface that will last a long time.

+ * ~$200 basic parametric plans, from V1E.com [LR4 easy table](https://forum.v1e.com/t/200-full-sized-lowrider-table-non-cnc-build/47947).
-Here is a basic parametric set of plans that are easily configurable [V1 LR Table](https://forum.v1e.com/t/parametric-table/37698/156?u=vicious1){:target="_blank"}.
+ * Here is a basic parametric set of plans that are easily configurable, from Jonathan Jones [V1 LR Table](https://forum.v1e.com/t/parametric-table/37698/156?u=vicious1){:target="_blank"}.

 [Calculator for table, rail, and belt lengths.](calculator.md){:target="_blank"}